-An ICE error handler has the type of IceErrorHandler
+An ICE error handler has the type of ICEErrorHandler

-void IceErrorHandler( offending_sequence_num, handler The ICE connection object. swap A flag that indicates if the values need byte swapping. offending_minor_opcode The ICE minor opcode of the offending message. offending_sequence_num The sequence number of the offending message. error_class The error class of the offending message. severity IceCanContinue IceFatalToProtocol Or IceFatalTo- Connection values Any additional error values specific to the minor opcode and class.
+void IceErrorHandler( offending_sequence_num, ice_conn, swap, offending_minor_opcode error_class, severity, values); , handler The ICE connection object. swap A flag that indicates if the values need byte swapping. e offending_minor_opcode The ICE minor opcode of the offending message. • offending_sequence_num The sequence number of the offending message. error_class The error class of the offending message. severity IceCanContinue IceFatalToProtoco or IceFatalToConnection l values Any additional error values specific to the mino opcode and class. r